Hawaii-State-Judiciary/caseload_forecasting/Processed_Data/Readme.md

 # Final Data for Forecasting

-This repository contains organized data for forecasting.
+This folder contains organized data for forecasting.
 The dataset includes predictors and caseload information, which can be filtered by:

 - **Year**
 - **Circuit**